 As I feasted on yet another superb meal (those tiger prawns in a bouillabaisse broth were sublime!), I noticed the scenery becoming greener and the fall colours we’d seen in the Rockies the day before reappear, a sure sign that we were nearing the wet, Pacific coast.

 The train jerked to a stop, catapulting my thoughts back to the present.
-Outside, a sign read “Welcome to Vancouver“.
-I grabbed my bag and slowly made my way down to the platform, savouring my last moments on the Rocky Mountaineer.
-I paused to thank the crew for the excellent service and for taking such great care of me.
-I turned around for one last look at the gleaming train.
+Outside, a sign read “Welcome to Vancouver”.
+I grabbed my bag and slowly made my way down to the platform, savouring my last moments on the Rocky Mountaineer train.
+I paused to thank the crew for the excellent service and turned around for one last look at the gleaming train.
 Yes, ‘epic’ it certainly was!

 Note: a big thank you goes to the Rocky Mountaineer for your wonderful hospitality.
 Though I was an invited guest on board, all views are seriously mine.